NordicSemiconductor/asset-tracker-cloud-aws-js/features/FirmwareCI.feature.md

 Given I have a random UUID in `jobId`

-Given I have a random UUID in `ciDeviceId`

 <!-- Create a blank new IoT thing (a regular tracker with certificates generated locally) to be used for this specific test run.
      The firmware is then build specifically for this device. -->

-When I generate a certificate for the tracker `firmwaretest-${ciDeviceId}`
+When I generate a certificate for the `firmwareCiDevice` tracker

-Then I encode `tracker.clientCert` into `firmwareTestDeviceCertificatePEM` using replaceNewLines
+Then I encode `tracker.firmwareCiDevice.clientCert` into `firmwareTestDeviceCertificatePEM` using replaceNewLines

-And I encode `tracker.privateKey` into `firmwareTestDeviceCertificatePrivateKey` using replaceNewLines
+And I encode `tracker.firmwareCiDevice.privateKey` into `firmwareTestDeviceCertificatePrivateKey` using replaceNewLines

 And I encode `awsIotRootCA` into `awsIotRootCAEncoded` using replaceNewLines

 <!-- Tracker needs to be connected so a job can be created -->

-Then I connect the tracker `firmwaretest-${ciDeviceId}`
+Then I connect the `firmwareCiDevice` tracker

 <!-- Create a job for the @aws-sdk/client-iot thing used to manage the firmware CI runs -->